ShreyanshBanerjee/chess_engine/README.md

 Implements the UCI Protocol, allowing it to be compatible with many chess GUIs (XBoard, CuteChess)

 Statistics:
-  - Can reach depth 6 in 0.5s
-  - Can reach depth 7 in 2.4s
+  - Can reach depth 8 in 2.7s
-  - 2.7M positions per second
+  - 2.6M positions per second

 The optimized binary which I used to achieve these results is in the target/release folder